 - Add the garlic and cook until it is fragrant, about 2 minutes (do not brown it)

 - Add coconut milk, broth, bay leaf, salt and pepper, and chipotle sauce and stir

 - Let it come to a gentle boil, and reduce to a simmer

-- Let it simmer until its done, about 25-40 mins
+- Let it simmer until the lentils are cooked through, about 25-40 mins